DELF A1 speaking test

 The examiner-actor indicates to you that the test is over.
 He will ask you about your subjects and your rough papers.
 You give him those documents.
 Before leaving, take your leave of the examiners.
 For example, you may say “Merci, Messieurs (ou Mesdames ou Madame et Monsieur en fonction du/des genre(s) de vos examinateurs).
 Au revoir.
 Bonne journée.”.
 That means: “Thank you, Sirs (or Ladies or Madam and Gentleman according to the gender of your examiners) Goodbye.
 Have a good day.".

 Further information on DELF A1 speaking test

-We recommend to you to work on the last version of the DELF A1 speaking test assessment grid.
-We advise you to well study this assessment grid because it is on it that you will be assess and mark.
+We recommend that you work on the last version of the DELF A1 speaking test assessment grid.
+We advise you to study this assessment grid, because it is on it that you will be assessed and marked.
 So, if you well control the assessment criteria and you fit them well, you will get the maximum of points.

 You can also consult our book recommendations to prepare for the DELF A1.